 Along with the start-up costs, there’s a cost to staying in the air.
 Therefore, you’ll need lots of propellers and FPV antennas.
 Also, you need to factor in monthly expenses for the sport.

 Now that you know how to start drone racing and the opportunities available for drone pilots, it’s time we get you a drone.
 There’s no need to worry if you don’t have thousands of dollars to spend.

 Entry-level drones cost a few hundreds of dollars, and you can move up as you gain more experience.
 They are also ready-to-fly, so you don’t have to worry about the technical aspects of assembling a drone from scratch.

-Below are some of the best racing drones you can buy in 2020.
+Below are some of the best racing drones you can buy.